Key insights:

 A fixed interest rate is an interest rate that stays the same for the term of a loan or line of credit.
-Unlike variable interest rates, which can change based on market conditions, fixed interest rates don’t change.
-Fixed interest rates are common for mortgages, student loans, auto loans and personal loans.
+For example, you may come across these interest rates when applying for a mortgage, federal student loan, auto loan or personal loan.

 How do fixed interest rates work?

-Fixed rates stay the same, even if market conditions change.
-This is different from a variable rate, which can change with the market.
+Fixed interest rates stay the same, even if market conditions change.
+This is different from a variable interest rate, which can change with the market.
 With a fixed-rate loan, borrowers have a predictable monthly payment and a total debt cost.
-There are some conditions under which a lender may be able to change a fixed interest rate, such as if you miss payments.
+Keep in mind, however, that there may be some conditions under which a lender may be able to change a fixed interest rate, such as missing payments.

 The fixed interest rate you’re offered depends on several different factors.
 Lenders typically set fixed and variable interest rates based on market conditions.
 Banks set a “prime rate” that determines the range of rates offered for different financial products.
-The prime rate is usually based on the Federal Reserve's federal funds rate, but may be based on other benchmarks.
-The interest rate you qualify for can also depend on financial factors like your credit score and debt-to-income ratio (DTI).
+The prime rate usually follows the Federal Reserve's federal funds rate.
+The interest rate you qualify for can also depend on financial factors like:

 Fixed vs. variable interest rates